OpenVoiceOS/ovos-personal-backend/README.md

 - Jan 2019 - JarbasAI implementation [adopted by Mycroft](https://github.com/MycroftAI/personal-backend/tree/31ee96a8189d96f8102276bf4b9073811ee9a9b2)
   - NOTE: this should have been a fork or repository transferred, but was a bare clone
   - Original repository was archived
-- October 2019 - Official mycroft backend [open sourced under a restrictive license](https://mycroft.ai/blog/open-sourcing-the-mycroft-backend/)
+- October 2019 - Official mycroft backend [open sourced under a viral license](https://mycroft.ai/blog/open-sourcing-the-mycroft-backend/)
 - Jun 2020 - original project [repurposed to be a mock backend](https://github.com/OpenJarbas/ZZZ-mock-backend) instead of a full alternative, [skill-mock-backend](https://github.com/JarbasSkills/skill-mock-backend) released
 - Jan 2021 - mock-backend adopted by OpenVoiceOS, original repo unarchived and ownership transferred